-Covid: Government's PPE VIP lane unlawful, court rules
+Covid: Government's PPE 'VIP lane' unlawful, court rules

 - Published

-The government's use of "VIP lane" to award contracts for personal protective equipment (PPE) to two companies was unlawful, the High Court has ruled.
+The government's use of a "VIP lane" to award contracts for personal protective equipment (PPE) to two companies was unlawful, the High Court has ruled.

 Campaigners claimed the VIP lane was reserved for referrals from MPs, ministers and senior officials and gave some companies an unfair advantage.